 - (A) Use a sterile pipette to inoculate each of the first series of five tubes with 1.0 mL of dilution "B" (unspiked samples only).
 This is 10-3 g of the original sample. - (B) Use a sterile pipette to inoculate each of five tubes with 1.0 mL of dilution "C" (unspiked samples only).
-This is 10^{-4} g of the original sample. - (C) Use a sterile pipette to inoculate each of five tubes with 1.0 mL of dilution "D" (unspiked or spiked samples).
-This is 10^{-5} g of the original sample. - (D) Use a sterile pipette to inoculate each of five tubes with 1.0 mL of dilution "E" (unspiked or spiked samples).
+This is 10-4 g of the original sample. - (C) Use a sterile pipette to inoculate each of five tubes with 1.0 mL of dilution "D" (unspiked or spiked samples).
+This is 10-5 g of the original sample. - (D) Use a sterile pipette to inoculate each of five tubes with 1.0 mL of dilution "E" (unspiked or spiked samples).
 This is 10-6 g of the original sample. - (E) Use a sterile pipette to inoculate each of five tubes with 1.0 mL of dilution "F" (spiked samples).
-This is 10-7 g of the original sample. - (F) Use a sterile pipette to inoculate each of five tubes with 1.0 mL of dilution "G" (spiked samples).
+This is 10^{-7} g of the original sample. - (F) Use a sterile pipette to inoculate each of five tubes with 1.0 mL of dilution "G" (spiked samples).
 This is 10-8 g of the original sample. - (G) Use a sterile pipette to inoculate each of five tubes with 1.0 mL of dilution "H" (spiked samples).
-This is 10-9 g of the original sample. - 11.2.4.3 When inoculations are complete, go to Section 12.3.4 to continue the A-1 method.
+This is 10-9 g of the original sample. - 11.2.4.3 When inoculations are complete, go to Section 12.3.1.4 to continue the LTB/EC method.

-12.0 A-1 Procedure
+12.0 Lauryl Tryptose Broth (LTB) - EC Broth Procedure

-- 12.1 In this protocol, A-1 medium is used to determine fecal coliform densities in Class A and B biosolid samples.
+- 12.1 In this protocol, the Lauryl-Tryptose Broth EC medium is used to determine fecal coliform densities in Class A and B biosolid samples.
 Analysis of seven samples collected at the time of disposal using this procedure will satisfy the requirements of the monitoring alternative for demonstrating pathogen reduction in both Class A and Class B biosolids.
-In Method 1681, A-1 is used as a direct, single step test.
+In Method 1680, LTB is used as a presumptive medium followed by EC as confirmation of fecal coliforms.
+EC may not be used for direct isolation from a biosolid sample because prior enrichment in presumptive medium (LTB) is required for optimum recovery of fecal coliforms.
 Precision of the test increases with increasing numbers of replicates per sample tested.
 For an overview of the MPN procedure, refer to Figure 1 in Section 20.0. - 12.2 Since sample fecal coliform densities are expected to be variable, it is recommended that at least seven biosolid samples be analyzed using this method.
-The geometric mean fecal coliform density of the seven biosolids samples should not exceed 2×10^6 MPN/g of total solids (dry weight basis) to qualify as Class B biosolids.
+The geometric mean fecal coliform density of the seven biosolids samples should not exceed 2 × 106 MPN/g of total solids (dry weight basis) to qualify as Class B biosolids.
 Although there is not a specific number of samples required for Class A biosolids, it is recommended that a sampling event extend over two weeks and that at least seven samples be collected and determined to be below 1,000 MPN/g of total solids (dry weight basis) to qualify as Class A biosolids.